 November 11 is a day to remember all who have served their country – those who died in combat, those who died from other causes, and those who are still with us today.
+This Veterans Day, while we honor each and every man and woman who has served this country since its birth, we're offering a special salute to those Missing In Action.

 Flickr Creative Commons | Brian Smithson (Old Geordie)